 Yes.
-From your profile, go to Main Menu > Zones > click on the zone name for which you would like to block a URL.
+From your Publisher Center, go to Menu > Zones > click on the zone name for which you would like to block a URL.

-Scroll down to find the Block URLs section.
+Find the Block URLs tab.
 Select the URL type and enter the URL into the URL/Pattern to Match field.
 Click on Add URLs.

 The other way to block an image or page from our service is to add our ggnoads class to the image or page element.
 There are several ways to do this: